-When I told my friends that I’ll make a trip to Colombia, they asked me ” But, why Colombia?”
+When I told my friends that I wanted to plan a trip to Colombia, they asked me ” But, why Colombia?”

-Then, when I canceled my trip around the world to come back to Colombia, people again asked me “But, why Colombia?”
+Then, when I canceled my trip around the world to come back to Colombia, people questioned me again “But, why Colombia?”

-And now that I’ve decided to open my travel agency soon for Colombia, guess what people are asking me?
-“But, why Colombia?”
+And now that I’ve decided to live in Colombia, guess what people are saying: “But, why Colombia?”

 When you’re traveling, some countries kick you in the gut.
 You’re more at ease; everything seems natural.
 It’s my case with Colombia.

 This country has stolen my heart.
 So let me answer this recurrent question that keeps on burning your mouth: But Why Colombia?

 1. The smile of the Colombians

 Colombians are curious by nature.
 They don’t hesitate to observe you without embarrassment.
 And if you meet their look, they will smile at you – sometimes with their eyes too.
 It’s funny how the “I look at you” culture is different from one country to another.
 In China, they’re faking to take pictures all around them to have a secret snapshot of your face.
 In France, they… just don’t care and look at their feet in the subway.

 2. Plan a trip to Colombia and Become friends with the locals